 Am I a candidate for ICL ?

-Yes if you have nearsightedness( myopia, ie minus power) or farsightedness (hyperopia, ie plus power) and/ astigmatism, adequate anterior chamber depth, normal endothelial count and no other eye disease,
+Yes if you have stable nearsightedness( myopia, ie minus power) or farsightedness (hyperopia, ie plus power) and/ astigmatism, adequate anterior chamber depth, normal endothelial count and no other eye disease,

 What are the advantages of ICL ?

 The lens is very small, foldable, and injected through a tiny, pain free, self healing incision in your eye.
 ICL provides highly predictable outcomes, excellent quality of vision, and can be removed if necessary.

 How quickly can I go back to my daily routine & activities ?

 Due to the quick recovery after this treatment, you can leave the center after a couple of hours.
 You will be able to enjoy your new eyesight almost immediately and go back to active lifestyle .
 Your surgeon will give you detailed advise.